-We guide many NFPs through their establishment and operational phases, with particular focus on educational institutions, public benevolent institutions (PBIs) and charities with large property holdings.
+We guide many NFPs through their establishment and operational phases, with particular focus on educational institutions, including schools, universities and TAFEs.
 Our team includes members who have worked both in NFPs and in the regulators that oversee them, leading to unique insights embedded in the nature of our advice.

 We also live our commitment to the NFP sector through the Macpherson Kelley Foundation, which supports a range of charities in the education, welfare, health and international aid sectors.